Tim Oates

 Biography

 Tim stays very busy with his singing and entertaining and enjoys performing at weddings, clubs and events throughout Southern California.
-He loves all styles of music but especially swing, big band, Broadway show tunes, jazz and the Great American Standards.
-He is a regular performer with a couple of big bands in southern California.
-His musical influences are many but most importantly are his late father, Bob, and, of course, Frank Sinatra, Dean Martin, Bobby Darin and more.
+He loves all styles of music but especially swing/big band, Broadway show tunes, jazz and the Great American Standards.
+He is a regular vocalist with a couple of 17-piece big bands in Southern California.
+His musical influences were many but most importantly were his father Bob and, of course, Frank Sinatra, Dean Martin, Bobby Darin and more.

-In 2010, Tim and Jackie were honored to receive the 2010 MS Walk Volunteer of the Year award.
-Most recently they were the recipients of the 2013 Volunteer of the Year award presented by United Way's Combined Health Agencies (CHAD) organization in San Diego, California for their work with the National Multiple Sclerosis Society.
+In 2010, Tim and Jackie were honored to receive the 2010 Multiple Sclerosis Walk Volunteer of the Year award.
+Most recently they were the recipients of the 2013 Volunteer of the Year award presented by United Way's Combined Health Agencies (CHAD) organization in San Diego, California, for their work with the National Multiple Sclerosis Society.
 They were also awarded the 2013 Chapter Star Volunteers of the Year for the MS Society's Pacific South Coast Chapter.

 Tim and Jackie have 3 grown children: Justin, Shanna and Michael.
+With their kids now living independently, they have embraced their love for travel.
+Most recently, they visited New York City to spend time with their new grandson.
+They also enjoyed river cruises along the Seine in France and the Rhine in Germany.
 They make their home in Orange County in Southern California.

 Orange County Singer